BarRaiders/barraiders.github.io/docs/faqs/general/index.md

+---
+title: Troubleshooting General Issues with BarRaider Plugins
+description: Find solutions to general issues not specific to a Stream Deck plugin with our detailed troubleshooting guide.
+Troubleshoot problems such as missing text/information on the Stream Deck key, issues with installing/uninstalling plugins, and Stream Deck crashes.
+Get early access to new plugin releases and updates through our Discord server.
+---

 # General Issues (Not plugin specific)
 On this page you will find troubleshooting steps for general issues that are not specific to a Stream Deck plugin.